-It’s a Three Milk Cake Recipe!
+It's a Three Milk Cake Recipe!
 Tres Leches cake, to be exact.
-I really don’t care one bit what it’s called, I call it delicious!
-This Tres Leches cake recipe creates the richest, most yummy cake you’ll ever put in your face.
+I really don't care one bit what it's called, I call it delicious!
+This Tres Leches cake recipe creates the richest, most yummy homemade cake recipe you'll ever put in your face.
 Just the batter is enough to make you stop your life, sit down on the floor, and smile.
-It’s heavenly!
+It's heavenly!

 This is an old recipe that I found in a beat-up cookbook at a garage sale years ago.
 The cookbook is from the early 1900's and completely handwritten.
 I was utterly stoked!

 Many of the recipes are crazy strange with ingredients I haven't heard of.
 Or, not a huge fan of trying to use (I still can't wrap my brain around lard in baking).